copiousfreetime/htauth/README.md

 Out of the box, `htauth` supports the classic algorithms that ship with Apache `htpasswd`.

-- Okay to use:
-    - md5
+- Built in
-    - sha1
+    - Generally accepted
+        - MD5 (default for compatibilty reasons)
-    - bcrypt
+        - bcrypt (probably the better choice)

-- Please **Do Not use** available only for backwards compatibility with `htpasswd`
+    - **Not Recommended** - available only for backwards compatibility with `htpasswd`
+        - SHA1
+        - crypt
         - plaintext
-    - crypt

-- Suported, but not default
+- Available with the installation of additional libraries:
-    - argon2 -- to use this add `gem 'argon2'` to your `Gemfile`. `argon2` will
+    - argon2 - to use, add `gem 'argon2'` to your `Gemfile`. `argon2` will
       now be a valid algorithm to use in `HTAuth::PasswdFile` API.

 ## CREDITS